perile/landing_page_odin/README.md

 # landing_page_odin

-This project was made for the purpose of an exercise featured in "The Odin Project" Fundamentals Curriculum "Landing page".
+This project was made for the purpose of an exercise featured in "The Odin Project" Foundations Curriculum "Landing page".

 I do not own any of the images featured in this project.
 Down below you will find where I've found the images, including their authors: